amelinn9/UFOs/README.md

 <p align="center"><img src="static/images/filterByShape.png"></p><br>

-- The more filters you enter, the more refined your search results will be.
+- You can enter as many search criteria as you would like.
+The more filters you enter, the more refined your search results will be.
 <p align="center"><img src="static/images/refined.PNG"></p><br>